 - The cell’s intrinsic DNA repair machinery then repairs the break, either disrupting a faulty gene or incorporating corrected genetic information.

 More recent advances, including base editing and prime editing, enable single‑nucleotide modifications or search‑and‑replace edits without inducing double‑strand breaks.
-These next‑generation approaches significantly improve precision and reduce off‑target effects, increasing the clinical safety profile.
+These next‑generation approaches significantly improve precision and reduce off‑target effects, increasing the clinical safety profile of CRISPR gene editing.

 The scientific origins of CRISPR gene editing trace back to early 2000s microbiology research focused on understanding how bacteria survive repeated viral infections.
 Researchers observed unusual, repetitive DNA sequences in bacterial genomes that appeared to store fragments of viral genetic material.
 These sequences—later termed CRISPR—functioned as a form of adaptive immune memory, allowing bacteria to recognize and neutralize previously encountered viruses.